 Certain derivative instruments that may be used by the Fund may oblige the Fund to make payments or incur additional obligations in the future.
-New Rule 18f-4 under the 1940 Act ("Rule 18f-4"), with which funds were required to comply effective August 19, 2022, imposes limits on the amount of leverage risk to which a fund may be exposed through the use of such derivatives and requires the adoption of certain derivatives risk management measures.
+Rule 18f-4 under the 1940 Act ("Rule 18f-4") imposes limits on the amount of leverage risk to which a fund may be exposed through the use of such derivatives and requires the adoption of certain derivatives risk management measures.
 Under Rule 18f-4, a fund's investment in such derivatives is limited through value-at-risk ("VaR") testing.
 Specifically, the VaR of the fund's portfolio may not exceed 200% of the VaR of a specific unleveraged designated reference portfolio using relative VaR testing (or 20% of the value of the fund's net assets using absolute VaR testing).